tldr-pages/tldr/pages/common/jq.md

 # jq

-> A command-line JSON processor that uses a domain-specific language (DSL).
+> A JSON processor that uses a domain-specific language (DSL).
 > More information: <https://jqlang.github.io/jq/manual/>.

 - Execute a specific expression (print a colored and formatted JSON output):